appsmithorg/appsmith-docs/website/docs/workflows/tutorials/create-workflow.md

 1. Click the gear icon ⚙️ in the bottom left corner to configure the workflow settings.
 2. Toggle the **Webhook trigger** property to configure the workflow as a webhook.
 3. Copy and save the **URL**.
 If you wish to connect your workflow with an external app then you will need the **URL**.
 You'll see this in action in the [Send email using Postman](#send-email-using-postman) section.
-4. Click the **Publish** button in the top right corner to publish your workflow.
+4. Click the **Deploy** button in the top right corner to publish your workflow.

 You've configured the webhook trigger for the workflow.
 You can now integrate and trigger it from external apps.